opnsense/docs/source/manual/how-tos/cellular.rst

  **Access Point Name (APN)**  fastinternet (for NL KPN 4G)
 ============================ =======================================================

-If you need to enter a PIN number then click on **Advanced Options**
+If you need to enter a PIN number, then click on **Advanced Options**

 Click **Save** to apply the settings.